Pontiac Mills

 1961 Dead Mill Walking

-Pontiac Mills’ last years in business were spent being dragged through a bizarre series of lawsuits.
-In an attempt to finally achieve financial stability, Fruit of the Loom Corporation started a bidding war by offering itself up to a variety of wealthy potential buyers.
-However, it was revealed that the buyer they selected—Bates Manufacturing Company—had conspired to convince their shareholders to approve the Fruit of the Loom purchase at one price while those in the know—notably including those controlling the shares of a dead employee—secretly traded shares through an intermediary at different prices.
-The deceased employee’s wife sued, claiming that the buyout was irresponsible and motivated by insider trading.
+In an attempt to finally achieve financial stability, Fruit of the Loom Corporation started a bidding war by offering itself up to a variety of wealthy potential buyers, and eventually sealed a deal with Bates Manufacturing Company.
+However, it was later revealed that Bates had convinced their shareholders to approve the purchase at one price, while higher-ups secretly traded shares through an intermediary at a different price—including those controlling the shares of a recently-deceased company director.
+The deceased employee’s wife sued, claiming that the board misled their shareholders into approving the purchase to complete an insider trading scheme.

 Pontiac Mills was dragged to the center of this lawsuit when it was repeatedly used as an example of Bates intentionally over-hyping Fruit of the Loom to their shareholders without properly determining its value.
-Bates directors were interrogated over whether they knew the bleachery they’d raved about to their shareholders was actually a 100-year-old mill that had produced “unsatisfactory returns” for over a decade and was projected to do so in the future.
+Bates directors were interrogated over whether they knew the plant they’d raved about to their shareholders was actually a crumbling 100-year-old mill that had produced “unsatisfactory returns” for over a decade and was projected to do so in the future.

-Through this, it was revealed that a plan to sell Pontiac Mills already existed, and in the meantime it was being treated merely as a “safety valve” in Fruit of the Loom’s portfolio.
-As the lawsuit uncovered more suspicious trading, the SEC sued to stop the sale.
-Fruit of the Loom eventually sold to another bidder, the Philadelphia & Reading Company, who already owned several other companies that had been licensing the Fruit of the Loom name for decades.
+During this lawsuit, Fruit of the Loom Corporation was forced to reveal that a plan to sell Pontiac Mills already existed, and in the meantime it was being treated merely as a “safety valve” in their portfolio.
+As the lawsuit uncovered even more suspicious trading, the SEC sued to stop the sale.
+Fruit of the Loom eventually sold to another bidder, the Philadelphia & Reading Company, whose subsidiaries had already been licensing the Fruit of the Loom name for decades.

 In 1966, the inevitable finally happened.
 Fruit of the Loom—a brand born at Pontiac Mills 110 years earlier—sold Pontiac Mills.
 The buyer was a New Jersey corporation called Allied Textile Printers, who scooped the mill up for a bargain price as Fruit of the Loom shifted to newer facilities in the midwest and overseas.
 But this last lease on life wouldn’t last long.